-We picked out three cool features you might want to look for:
+We picked out two cool features you might want to look for:

 - Screen mirroring — Send pictures, high-definition videos, and music from an Android™ phone or tablet to your big screen using a technology called Miracast (Samsung's version is called AllShare).

 - YouTube on the big screen — When your player is on the same home network as your phone, the latest version of the YouTube app lets you “throw” clips to your TV.
 No more squinting to watch the latest movie trailers or music videos.

 Have questions about how to choose the right Blu-ray player?
 Call, email, or chat with us today.

 Our expert Advisors know the gear inside and out.
 Your Advisor can send specific Crutchfield pages to your screen, saving you a lot of browsing time.
 You'll get a shopping cart loaded up with everything you need for your new home theater.